hongfei6/veri-kompass/README.md

 GNU Emacs extension that parse a Verilog design and provide some navigation facilities like hierarchy bar and wire following capabilities. veri-kompass parse has a built-in parser, because of that does not depends on external software.
+You can point it at either a project directory or at a Verilog filelist file.

 [![asciicast](https://asciinema.org/a/191880.png)](https://asciinema.org/a/191880)